offbynull/offbynull.github.io/docs/data/learn/Algebra/input/input.md

    * lowercase letters on the left-hand side are variables.
    * Z on the right-hand side is a constant.

    When plotted, a linear equation produces a straight line.
-For example, x-2y=0 ...
+For example, `{kt}2x - y = 0` ...

    ```{svgbob}
                |5   /